samburke-developer/Who-Loses/README.md

 # Who-Loses

-Who loses is an interact website that allows users to create and join rooms and pick a random loser from the people currently in the room.
+Who loses is an interactive website that allows users to create and join rooms and pick a random loser from the people currently in the room.

 A fun little project that is the result of experimenting with Web Sockets.